 Since I’m not big on chatting on the phone, I currently have one of the cheapest cell phone plans possible.
 I’m actually only paying about $30 per month.
 Canadians pay some of the highest prices for cell phone plans.
 So I think I’m getting a pretty good deal.

-If I were to upgrade to a smart phone, I’d feel quite obligated to also pay the extra for a data plan to get the full benefits.
+If I were to upgrade to a smart phone, I’d feel quite obligated to also pay the extra for a data plan to get the full benefits like getting access to internet connection anywhere.
 That alone would likely double my monthly bill.
 I suspect I’d also go over my data limits as I get accustomed to how much cell phone data adds up.

 On top of this I’d be tempted to buy various apps to further improve the experience.
 I have no idea which apps are free and which need to be purchased.
 I’m sure some of the apps I’d want would at least cost something though.

 Then there’s the possibility of the phone getting lost, stolen or broken.
 I just don’t think I’m careful enough to carry around such an expensive phone everyday.

 Maybe I just have a commitment phobia, but there’s something scary about getting locked in long term.
 With the way cell phone contracts are structured, you usually have to pay off the balance of your ‘free’ phone in order to get out of a contract.
 When they’ve got your nuts in a vise like that, what’s to stop them from abusing it?
 Most would probably say that just having your nuts in a vise is abuse.

 Ok so their business still would profit more if they keep customers happy, but cell providers tend to be rather unethical with some of their billing practices.
 I’m sure you’ve heard of the people who have accidentally racked up 4 figure cell phone bills.